ernie4chan/zsh_dotfiles/README.md

 course.
 Still a lot of fixes are needed, but it works without many (I hope) errors.

-I have been using both macOS, which is currently broken and hard to get it repaired in Argentina, and Manjaro.
-Currently, making everythingto work in my very old Thinkpad T430s.
+I had been using macOS, which is currently broken and hard to get it repaired in Argentin; and, currently, Manjaro, which I am trying to make everything to work in my very old Thinkpad T430s.